d2l-ai/d2l-en/chapter_deep-learning-computation/use-gpu.md

 Next, we need to confirm that the GPU version of MXNet is installed.
 If a CPU version of MXNet is already installed, we need to uninstall it first.
 For example, use the `pip uninstall mxnet` command, then install the corresponding MXNet version according to the CUDA version.
 Assuming you have CUDA 9.0 installed, you can install the MXNet version that supports CUDA 9.0 by `pip install mxnet-cu90`.
 To run the programs in this section, you need at least two GPUs.

-Note that this might be extravagant for most desktop computers but it is easily available in the cloud, e.g. by using the AWS EC2 multi-GPU instances.
+Note that this might be extravagant for most desktop computers but it is easily available in the cloud, e.g., by using the AWS EC2 multi-GPU instances.
 Almost all other sections do *not* require multiple GPUs.
 Instead, this is simply to illustrate how data flows between different devices.

 ## Computing Devices